 Fair Play for Girls!, like Go Girls!, raises awareness, generates public support and mobilizes resources for girls’ education.
 It seeks to engage governments, businesses, community leaders and sporting organizations.

-A new partnership with the Asian Cricket Council is a major part of the campaign.
-Using the global power of sport and the enormous appeal of cricket in the region, the urgent message of the need to educate all girls and boys will reach far and wide.
+A new partnership with the Asian Cricket Council forms a major part of the campaign.
+Using the global power of sport and the enormous appeal of cricket in the region, the urgent message to educate all girls and boys will reach far and wide.
 It will also highlight the need to ensure every child’s right to play.
 Girls in South Asia are often denied the chance to play and participate in recreational activities with consequent adverse effects on their social inclusion.

-A key Fair Play for Girls! event will take place in July 2004 when the ACC will host the Asian Cricket Cup in Sri Lanka.
+A key Fair Play for Girls! event took place between July and August 2004 when Sri Lanka hosted the Asia Cup.
 Three of the 25 by 2005 Girls’ Education Campaign countries - Bangladesh, India and Pakistan - participated in this major regional tournament.